If you’ve wanted to launch an online course then we’ve got a crash course for you. And we guarantee it’s a lot less scary than your driving test was.

 By being specific, you’re providing your potential students a pathway to success by making their search more manageable (and fun!).
 On top of that, when you have a clear purpose for launching an online course your members will have a common goal that unifies them.

-Launching an online course: Step #2 — Narrow down who your “ideal” student is
+Step #2 — Narrow down your Ideal Student

 Once you’ve picked a specific topic, the next step in launching an online course is having a specific kind of student in mind.
 If it’s not apparent, the course topic and your “ideal” student go hand in hand.
 They’re basically a couple.